alphagov/govuk-design-system/src/components/summary-list/index.md

 If your summary list does not have any actions, you can choose to remove the separating borders with the `govuk-summary-list--no-border` class.

-{{ example({group: "components", item: "summary-list", example: "without-borders", html: true, nunjucks: true, open: false}) }}
+{{ example({ group: "components", item: "summary-list", example: "without-borders", html: true, nunjucks: true, open: false }) }}

 To remove borders on a single row, use the `govuk-summary-list__row--no-border` class.

 ### Showing missing information

 In some contexts, you might need to show rows that have missing information.
 This can happen when:

 - a user returns to an incomplete journey
 - you've added or changed the questions in a service.

 Show a link to the appropriate question page in the `value` column so the user can enter the missing information, instead of showing a 'change' link on that row.

-{{ example({group: "components", item: "summary-list", example: "with-missing-information", html: true, nunjucks: true, open: false}) }}
+{{ example({ group: "components", item: "summary-list", example: "with-missing-information", html: true, nunjucks: true, open: false }) }}

 ## Summary cards